Book Now

-TMJ… The Temporomandibular Joint… is a complex joint that connects the jawbone (mandible) to the skull.
-Basically, the joint acts as a sliding hinge connecting your jawbone to your skull.
-It plays an important role in various functions such as talking, chewing, and swallowing, The TMJ is a synovial joint, which means it has a joint capsule filled with synovial fluid, allowing for smooth movement between the surfaces.
+TMJ… The Temporomandibular Joint is a complex joint that connects the jawbone (mandible) to the skull.
+The joint acts as a sliding hinge connecting your jawbone to your skull.
+It plays an important role in various functions such as talking, chewing, and swallowing.
+The TMJ is a synovial joint, which means it has a joint capsule filled with synovial fluid, allowing for smooth movement between the surfaces.
+The translation movement of the TMJ, which is the sliding motion of the jawbone, is crucial for proper jaw function.
+However, issues like tmj capsule pain can arise due to inflammation or injury to the joint capsule, affecting the smooth movement of the jaw.

 • Headaches